claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 An AWS CloudFormation template is a YAML file that defines the AWS resources you want to create, update, or delete as part of a stack.

 - **Templates have to be uploaded in S3** and then referenced in CloudFormation
-- To update a template, upload a new version of the template
+- To update a template, upload a new version of the template replacing the older
 - Template components:
     - **Resources**: AWS resources declared in the template (**mandatory**)
     - Parameters: Dynamic inputs for your template